AztecProtocol/aztec-packages/barretenberg/cpp/docs/src/sumcheck-outline.md

 	Although the contribution in field operations is almost negligible, it adds non-trivial expenses during the opening procedure.

 - [Masking Evaluations of Multilinear Witnesses:](#MaskingEvalsOfWitnesses)
-	At the stage of proving their evaluations at the challenge point, the witness polynomials fed to Sumcheck must not reveal any private information.
+	At the stage of proving their evaluations at the challenge point, the multilinear witness polynomials fed to Sumcheck must not reveal any private information.
-    We use a modification of Construction 3 described in <a href=" https://eprint.iacr.org/2019/317">Libra</a>  allowing the prover to open a new multilinear polynomial derived from the witnesses by adding a product of a random scalar and a public quadratic polynomial in the same number of variables.
+    We use a modification of Construction 3 described in <a href=" https://eprint.iacr.org/2019/317">Libra</a>  allowing the prover to open a new multilinear polynomial in \f$d\f$ variables, where \f$2^d\f$ is the circuit size, which is derived from the witnesses by adding a product of a random scalar and a public quadratic polynomial in \f$d\f$ variables

 - [Total Costs:](#ZKCosts) The effect of adding Libra technique and masking evaluations of multilinear witnesses is assessed, and the theoretical upper bound on prover's work is compared to the implemenation costs.